lgadelha/ARC-Symposium/paper/paper.md

 ### Consequences

-We updated the existing ARC template to the latest version of the ARC specification (at the point of writing VERSION XX) and created two examples of experiment-specific ARC templates (Genomics and Metabolomics).
+We updated the existing ARC template to the latest version of the ARC specification (at the point of writing [CITE ARC SPECS]) and created two examples of experiment-specific ARC templates (Genomics and Metabolomics).
 These additional experiment-specific ARC templates can provide a starting point for new ARC creators that provide suggestions for suitable studies, assays, and metadata templates in the ISA files, as well as a suggestion for a `README.md` structure.

-Template ARCs are currently stored in an arc_templates group on the DataHUB: https://git.nfdi4plants.org/arc_templates.
+Template ARCs are currently stored in an `arc_templates` group on the DataHUB: https://git.nfdi4plants.org/arc_templates.
 We discussed that in the future they should probably be moved to a dedicated repository (e.g., on GitHub), where one repository will be needed per ARC template.
 To not overload the nfdi4plants GitHub organization, an extra arc template organization might be the best solution if there is sufficient usage.
 Once the implementation is finalized, when creating a new project in the DataHUB the option "create from template" allows to select from the different ARC templates and initiate an ARC following their structure.